eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

 ## Overview

-This repository contains the EUDI ISO 18013-5 Wallet Core library for Android.
+This repository contains the EUDI Wallet Core library for Android.
 The library is a part of the EUDI Wallet Reference Implementation project.

 The library provides the following functionality: